Disclaimer: Nothing's mine.

 Darkness closed over him.

-Endless hues of green enveloped them.
-Moss-veiled oak trunks rose from lush swathes of emerald leaves; their branches spread overhead like the vaulted ceiling of Lucca's cathedral, bedecked in verdant leaves.
-Slim, pale elm and ash trees rose between the ancient oaks and a small, deep stream burbled somewhere beneath the undergrowth.
+Endless hues of green enveloped them like the Cretan heat.
+Moss-veiled oak trunks rose from lush swathes of emerald leaves, their branches spreading overhead like the vaulted ceiling of Lucca's cathedral, bedecked in verdant leaves.
+Slim, pale elm and ash trees rose between the ancient oaks and a small, deep stream burbled beneath the undergrowth.
 Birdsong drifted through the green from all around them.

 'Beautiful, no?'
 Fleur stood atop a fallen trunk, a fistful of her blue summer dress in one hand.
 'There aren't many forests like this left we can freely visit.'